Cycling in Briançon and the Serre Chevalier Valley

 Briançon is a great base for a cycling holiday.
-Perhaps more well known for its popularity as a winter ski destination, the Serre Chevalier valley offers up a lot of great cycling.
+Perhaps more well known for its popularity as a winter ski destination this town in the Serre Chevalier valley offers up a lot of great cycling.
 Located in the heart of the Hautes-Alpes, there are high mountain peaks all around.
-The Tour de France is a regular visitor to the area with the yellow jersey often being decided on stages which are contested in this region.
-This guide covers everything you need to know about cycling in the Serre Chevalier Valley to help you plan your holiday.
+The Tour de France is a regular visitor to Briançon with the yellow jersey often being decided on stages which are contested in this region.
+This guide covers everything you need to know about cycling in Briançon and the Serre Chevalier Valley so you can plan out your holiday.

 The cycling routes we have mapped out below begin and end in Briançon, but you could easily adjust them if you are staying in one of the other villages in the valley.
 In the route detail pages, you also have the ability to download files to a range of devices.
 Click below to see the riding options in greater detail.

-Briançon is the largest town in the area and also the natural gateway to the region.
+Briançon is the largest town in the Serre Chevalier Valley and also the natural gateway to the region.
 It is the major travel hub in the area and is connected with regular bus and rail services.
-From Briançon you can also find onwards connections to other villages in the valley also available.
-Rome2rio.com is an excellent site to help plan your trip to the French Alps.
+From Briançon you can also find onwards connections to other villages in the Serre Chevalier valley.
+Rome2rio.com is an excellent site to help plan your cycling holiday in Briançon.
 Simply enter your start and end points and it will tell you the different options available, cost range and timetable.

 If you are arriving from Lyon the journey to Briançon will take just over three hours via the D1091.
 From Marseille the travel time is very similar (around 3 hours) via the A51 and N94.
 We recommend reviewing the route planning tool on the ViaMichelin website which will also indicate any tolls along the route as well as fuel stations.